mlcommons/ck/README.md

-via CK modules (wrappers) with a simple JSON API while protecting users from continuous low-level changes and exposing only minimal information needed for research and experimentation;
+via CK modules (wrappers) with a simple JSON API while protecting users from continuous low-level changes and exposing only minimal information needed for research and experimentation (this, in turn, enables simple co-existence of multiple tools and libraries such as different versions of compilers including LLVM, GCC and ICC);

-* provide a simple and user-friendly directory structure (CK repositories) to gradually convert all local artifacts (scripts, benchmarks, data sets, tools, predictive models, graphs, articles) into searchable, reusable and interconnected CK entries (components) with unique IDs and JSON-based meta information while getting rid of all hardwired paths;
+* provide a simple and user-friendly directory structure (CK repositories) to gradually convert all local artifacts (scripts, benchmarks, data sets, tools, results, predictive models, graphs, articles) into searchable, reusable and interconnected CK entries (components) with unique IDs and open JSON-based meta information while getting rid of all hardwired paths;

 * quickly prototype research ideas from shared components as LEGO(TM), unify exchange of results in schema-free JSON